microchip-pic-avr-examples/avr128da48-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

     <br />

-5. Once connected, the Microchip Bluetooth app identifies all the services and characteristics supported by the RNBD451 device.
+5. Once connected, the Microchip Bluetooth app identifies all the services and characteristics supported by the RNBD device.

     ![](images/GUID-AC320004-8543-404F-806A-4C5E70E09E3B-low.png)